DamonOehlman/embellish-readme/README.md

-# embelish
+# embellish

-Embelish is a simple utility to add various embellishments to your projects README (or other markdown files).
+Embellish is a simple utility to add various embellishments to your projects README (or other markdown files).

 [![NPM](https://nodei.co/npm/embellish-readme.png)](https://nodei.co/npm/embellish-readme/)